-for the purposes of New Zealand Whistleblower Laws, includes any act, omission, or course of conduct in (or by) Bapcor which is one or more of the following:

-- An offence: - A serious risk to public health, or public safety, or the health and safety of any individual, or the environment; - A serious risk to the maintenance of law, including the prevention, investigation and detection of offences, or the right to a fair trial; - An unlawful, a corrupt, or an irregular use of public funds or public resources: - Oppressive, unlawfully discriminatory, or grossly negligent, or that is gross mismanagement, and is done (or is an omission) by a person performing (or purporting to perform) a function or duty or exercising (or purporting to exercise) a power on behalf of a public sector organization or the (New Zealand) Government.

-Speak Up Committee includes the Chair of the Board's Audit & Risk Committee, Chief Executive Officer and Managing Director, Chief Financial Officer, Executive General Manager -Human Resources, General Counsel and Company Secretary, and may also include other senior executives and Board Directors as appropriate.
+Any action taken against or harm suffered by a person as a result of making a Disclosure under this Policy; Any other behaviour or actions which may cause loss to Bapcor or which may be detrimental to its interests; and for the purposes of New Zealand Whistleblower Laws, Serious Wrongdoing.
+Protected Disclosure for the purposes of New Zealand Whistleblower Laws, has the meaning set out at part 1 above.
+Receiver in relation to Disclosures made in relation to Bapcor in New Zealand, a person authorised under the New Zealand Whistleblowers Laws to receive Protected Disclosures.
+Receivers include Bapcor, the head or deputy head of Bapcor, and any Appropriate Authority.
+Serious Wrongdoing for the purposes of New Zealand Whistleblower Laws, includes any act, omission, or course of conduct in (or by) Bapcor which is one or more of the following: An offence; A serious risk to public health, or public safety, or the health and safety of any individual, or the environment; A serious risk to the maintenance of law, including the prevention, investigation and detection of offences, or the right to a fair trial; An unlawful, a corrupt, or an irregular use of public funds or public resources; Oppressive, unlawfully discriminatory, or grossly negligent, or that is gross mismanagement, and is done (or is an omission) by a person performing (or purporting to perform) a function or duty or exercising (or purporting to exercise) a power on behalf of a public sector organization or the (New Zealand) Government.
+Speak Up Committee includes the Executive Chair and Chief Executive Officer, Chief Financial Officer, Chief People and Culture Officer, General Counsel and Company Secretary, and may also include other senior executives and Board Directors as appropriate.
+Whistleblower means any current or past Bapcor officer, associate, employee or team member as well as current or past contractors and suppliers of Bapcor (and their employees) who disclose suspected or actual Misconduct in accordance with this Policy.
+Also included are relatives of any of these people.